major-lab/mirbooking/README.md

            [--output output.tsv]
 ```

-To obtain detailed usage and options, launch `mirbookng --help`.
+To obtain detailed usage and options, launch `mirbooking --help`.

 The command line program expects a number of inputs: